dusrdev/Spawn/README.md

 **spawn [id] [quantity]** - spawn multiple instances of the item with the [id]

 * Fixed bug where each help request would append to the previous file instead of overwriting

+## v1.1.1

+* Fixed bug where outputting text would cause an exception if quantity parameter is not provided.
+Now it will properly default to 1 if quantity is omitted